 This is a broadly open landscape on impoverished, acidic mineral and shallow peat soil, which is characterised by the presence of plants such as heathers and dwarf gorses.
-Examples of this habitat lie in the remnant heathland on Epsom Common LNR.
+Examples of this habitat lie in the remnant heathland on Epsom they will be managed to continue this improvement.